Srđan Lakić: Early career and move to Hertha BSC

 Lakić started his professional career with Croatian teams GOŠK Dubrovnik, Hrvatski Dragovoljac and Kamen Ingrad, playing in the Croatian First League with the latter, before moving to Hertha BSC in the summer of 2006.
 He signed a contract valid until 2009 and cost Hertha a transfer fee of believed to be €300,000.

-He made his Hertha debut on 10 August 2006 in their UEFA Cup qualifier against Georgian side Ameri Tbilisi and went on to make his Bundesliga debut three days later against Wolfsburg.
+He made his Hertha debut on 10 August 2006 in their UEFA Cup qualifier against Georgian side Ameri Tbilisi and went on to make his Bundesliga debut three days later against VfL Wolfsburg.
 He scored his first and only goal for Hertha in their 2–2 away draw against Ameri Tbilisi in the second leg of the UEFA Cup second qualifying round.
 However, he never managed to find his place as a regular for Hertha and finished his first season with the club having made only 11 Bundesliga appearances.